 We Stand By Our Beliefs

-From our rigorous academic curriculum, to our exceptional athletic teams and arts programs, to our inspiring student life and character-building activities, Northwest Catholic provides opportunities for all students to learn and grow in a remarkable educational setting, grounded in Catholic faith and moral values.
+From our rigorous academic curriculum, to our exceptional athletic teams and arts programs, to our inspiring student life and character-building activities, Northwest Catholic provides opportunities for all students to learn and grow in a remarkable educational setting, grounded in Christian faith and moral values.

 To create this environment, we hold fast to our core values.
 These values are the cornerstones on which all decisions are made.
 From programmatic and scheduling decisions to student formation and discipline decisions, we look to our core values for guidance.

 We believe that an education that does not take into account a student's spiritual life is incomplete.
 That's why we value FAITH, and we invite our students to explore what faith means to them and how they can live out their faith through acts of service.

 We value RESPECT – respect for self, for one another, and for the environment.
 Our daily morning prayer reminds us to respect and protect one another.
 All are welcome at NWC.
 All are valued.

 Our DIVERSE COMMUNITY provides a rich environment for the cultivation of leadership and collaboration, with students representing broad cultural, economic, racial, and ethnic differences.
 Working with people from varied backgrounds fosters the skills needed for relationship-building, now and in the future.

 LEADERSHIP AND SERVICE are hallmarks of a Northwest Catholic education.
 Our one-of-a-kind LEADS curriculum guides students through four years of coursework based on the philosophy and practice of leadership.
 An integral part of our students' lives is our focus on leadership through curricular, co-curricular, and extracurricular opportunities.